dirkk0/dikumud-parser-player/README.md

 This repository contains two small functionalities; one converter parses .ARE files to JSON and the other part makes them 'playable' (walkable, rather) by interpreting the latter.

-It's by far not a full parser; it merely translates the room descriptions to let the user walk through them.
+It's far from being a full parser; it just translates the spatial descriptions to let the user walk through them.

-It might serve as a starting point for people wishing to translate MUDs to the present day.
+It could serve as a starting point for people who want to translate MUDs into present day technology.

 ## About DIKU Muds

-It's hard to overstate the influence that MUDs had on the development of online worlds in general and we should learn from this specifically in the latest Metaverse craze (as of 2022).
+The impact that MUDs have had on the development of online worlds in general cannot be overstated, and we should learn from this specifically for the recent Metaverse craze (from 2022).

 For a general overview, this [Engadget article has you covered](https://www.engadget.com/2015-01-03-the-game-archaeologist-how-dikumud-shaped-modern-mmos.html) but if you want to get more into history and details, [Raph Koster provides more insight](https://www.raphkoster.com/2022/09/01/sandbox-vs-themepark/#more-42626)

-## Area description files and ressources
+## Area description files and resources

 As a starting point, the [Grim Wheel Area Archives](https://www.grimwheel.com/areas/) lead to a comprehensive format description can be found in Alex McHale's [merc-mud](https://github.com/alexmchale/merc-mud/blob/master/doc/area.txt) repository.